 When you’re in the dating world, it’s not uncommon to be drawn to a certain “type” of person.
-And whether you’re interested in a physical type, such as you tend to date men who are taller than you or women who are brunettes, or you’re looking for a certain personality type, such as men who are musicians or women who are extroverts, it’s important to recognize that dating someone who isn’t your typical type can be quite beneficial.
-In fact, there are six key reasons why going out with someone you may think is wrong for you can actually be right.
+And whether you’re interested in a physical type, such as people who are taller than you or brunettes, or you gravitate toward a certain personality type (reserved or more extroverted, for example), it’s important to recognize that dating someone who isn’t your typical type can be quite beneficial.
+In fact, experts say it can be the key to developing a meaningful, fulfilling relationship.

 2. You’re Prematurely Judging Someone